-On March 23, 2022, the Company entered into an arrangement agreement (the "Arrangement Agreement") with Cresco Labs Inc. ("Cresco"), pursuant to which, Cresco has agreed, subject to the terms and conditions thereof, to acquire all of the issued and outstanding Common Shares and proportionate voting shares ("Proportionate Shares" and together with the Common Shares, the "Columbia Care Shares") of the Columbia Care, pursuant to a statutory plan of arrangement (the "Plan of Arrangement") under the Business Corporations Act (British Columbia) (the "Arrangement").
+On March 23, 2022, the Company entered into an arrangement agreement (the "Arrangement Agreement") with Cresco Labs Inc. ("Cresco"), pursuant to which, Cresco has agreed, subject to the terms and conditions thereof, to acquire all of the issued and outstanding Common Shares and proportionate voting shares ("Proportionate Shares" and together with the Common Shares, the "Columbia Care Shares") of Columbia Care, pursuant to a statutory plan of arrangement (the "Plan of Arrangement") under the BCBCA (the "Arrangement").